What’s Next for Liability MSAs?

 Medicare Secondary Payer as a Coordination of Benefit CMS explains its Coordination of Benefit program as follows: “The primary payer pays up to its limits.
 The secondary payer only pays what the primary payer does not cover.
 The secondary payer might not pay all of the uncovered costs.
 Medicaid & TRICARE never pay first for services that Medicare covers.”

-Medicare Coverage Guidelines & Claims Adjudication Practices
+Medicare Coverage Guidelines and Claims Adjudication Practices

 Medicare has a set of coverage guidelines to determine what health care goods and services Medicare will cover.
 Certain items/ services may only be covered when sufficient documentation is provided to support the definition of “medical necessity”.